On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Preamble: a simple version of Higgs-Coulomb duality on a cylinder

-As well, notice that for our purpose of soliton counting an explicit K\"ahler metric \eqref{Kahler} is irrelevant since the quantum numbers of solitonic configurations include the superpotential only.
+As well, let us note that the explicit K\"ahler metric \eqref{Kahler} is irrelevant for the purpose of soliton counting since the quantum numbers of solitonic configurations include the superpotential only.
 Therefore we assume that our Landau-Ginzburg model has a flat target space for simplicity.

-Thus we conclude that the Fourier transform of the supercharge $\bar\CQ_B$ is equivalent to the following supercharge operator in the Landau-Ginzburg model: \be \ee
+As a result we conclude that the model with supercharge $\bar\CQ_B$ is equivalent to a Landau-Ginzburg model with the following supercharge operator by the means of Fourier transform: \be \ee

-$\CQ_A$ in a complete analogy with $\bar\CQ_B$ defines a BPS Hilbert space in the corresponding Landau-Ginzburg model:
+$\CQ_A$, in a complete analogy with $\bar\CQ_B$, defines BPS wave functions spannting the BPS Hilbert space: